bealonso/coffee-shop-demo/README.md

     >   iam.googleapis.com
     > ```
 -   **Node.js**: [Node.js](https://nodejs.org/) (version 18 or later).
--   **Gemini API Key**: At least one Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+-   **Gemini API Key**: At least one Gemini API key.
 The `generate-complaint` function is designed to use up to three keys for better resilience.

 ---